Slaedr/BLASTed/README.md

 - [Eigen](http://eigen.tuxfamily.org) version 3.3.4 or later
 - [Boost](http://www.boost.org/)
 - [CMake](https://cmake.org/) version 3.0 or later
-Optionally, [PETSc](http://www.mcs.anl.gov/petsc/) version 3.8 or later is required to build the PETSc interface.
+Optionally, [PETSc](http://www.mcs.anl.gov/petsc/) version 3.8 is required to build the PETSc interface.

 Assuming that you are in the top-level BLASTed directory, type